128technology/docs/docs/config_command_guide.md

 ## `configure authority router node role`

-The node&#x27;s role in the 128T system.
+The node&#x27;s role in the SSR system.

 #### Usage